zteln/goblin/README.md

 - Key range position and size (16 bytes)
 - Sequence range position and size (16 bytes)
 - Number of blocks (8 bytes)

+### Migration strategy

+A lazy migration strategy is employed in which if a legacy version of the disk table format (i.e. the previous version) is detected, then the disk table is automatically reformatted on start to the new version.
+If a disk table with an older version than the legacy version is detected then no migration will occur and the service will stop.
+One should therefore iterate through the released versions in order to migrate to the latest version.

 ## References